-- (a) The pilot ladder shall be certified by the manufacturer as complying with this regulation or with an international standard acceptable to the ACP. - (b) All pilot ladders used for pilot transfer shall be clearly identified with tags or other permanent marking so as to enable identification of each appliance for the purposes of survey, inspection and record keeping.
+- f.
+Safe and convenient access to, and egress from, the ship shall be provided by both a pilot ladder and an accommodation ladder.
+Mechanical pilot hoists are not accepted.
+Other boarding devices must be approved by the Authority and may be used at the option of the pilot or line handlers. - (1) Pilot ladders - (a) The pilot ladder shall be certified by the manufacturer as complying with this regulation or with an international standard acceptable to the ACP. - (b) All pilot ladders used for pilot transfer shall be clearly identified with tags or other permanent marking to enable identification of each appliance for the purposes of survey, inspection and record keeping.
 A record shall be kept on the ship as to the date the identified ladder is placed into service and any repairs effected. - (c) The ladder shall be safe, convenient and efficient for the purpose of enabling the pilots to embark and disembark safely, kept clean and in good order and may be used by officials and other persons while a ship is arriving or leaving a port. - (d) The ladder shall require a climb of not less than 1.5 meters (5 feet) and not more than 9 meters (30 feet) above the surface of the water. - (e) The ladder shall be so positioned that it is clear from any possible discharges from the ship, that it is within the parallel mid-body length of the ship and, as far as is practicable, within the mid-ship half-length of the ship. - (f) Each step shall rest firmly against the ship's side; where constructional features, such as rubbing bands, would prevent the implementation of this provision, special arrangements shall be made to the satisfaction of the Authority to ensure that persons are able to embark and disembark safely. - (g) A single length of ladder shall be used capable of reaching the water from the point of access to, or egress from, the ship; in providing for this, due allowance shall be made for all conditions of loading and trim of the ship and for an adverse list of 15 degrees.
 Whenever the distance from sea level to the point of access to the ship is more than 9 meters (30 feet), access from the pilot ladder to the ship shall be by means of an accommodation ladder or other equally safe and convenient means. - (h) The securing strong points, shackles and securing ropes shall be at least as strong as the side ropes. - (i) The steps of the pilot ladder shall comply with the following requirements: - If made of hardwood, they should be made in one piece, free of knots or other defects.
 If made of material other than hardwood, they should be of equivalent strength, stiffness and durability to the satisfaction of the Authority. - The four lowest steps may be made of rubber of sufficient strength and stiffness or other material to the satisfaction of the Authority.